Nicolae Steinhardt: Later years

-After his release in 1964, he has a successful and notable activity as translator and publisher.
+After his release from prison in 1964 (due to the general amnesty of political prisoners) he began a successful career in translation and publishing.
 His first celebrated literary works, Între viață și cărți ("Between Life and Books"), and Incertitudini literare ("Literary Uncertainties") were published in 1976 and 1980, respectively.

-A new chapter in Steinhardt's life began in 1980, after being accepted in Rohia Monastery.
-He worked as the monastery’s librarian, while at the same time dedicating himself to writing.
-During this time, his fame as a counselor and father-confessor had grown, attracting tens of visitors weekly to Rohia.
+A new chapter in Steinhardt's life began in 1980, after being accepted to enter Rohia Monastery.
+He worked as the monastery's librarian, while at the same time dedicating himself to writing.
+During this time, his fame as a counsellor and father-confessor had grown, attracting dozens of visitors to Rohia every week.

-He died at Baia Mare city hospital.
+He died on March 29, 1989 at the Baia Mare County Hospital.
 His funeral, under surveillance by the Securitate, was attended by many of his close friends and admirers.

 In 2017, Steinhardt was posthumously elected a member of the Romanian Academy.

 The Happiness Diary

-The first edition was confiscated by the Securitate in 1972, and restituted in 1975, after censorship intervention.
-Meanwhile, he had finished writing a second version of the book, which is in its turn confiscated in 1984.
-In the end, Steinhardt edited several versions, one of which had reached Monica Lovinescu and Virgil Ierunca in Paris; Monica Lovinescu would later broadcast the book in a series of episodes, via Radio Free Europe.
+The first manuscript of Jurnalul Fericirii ("The Happiness Diary") was confiscated by the Securitate in 1972, and restituted in 1975, after an intervention by the Association of Writers (Asociatia Scriitorilor Bucuresti).
+Meanwhile, Steinhardt had finished writing a second version of the book, which was, in turn, confiscated in 1984 by the State Security Services (Securitate).
+In the end, Steinhardt had written and edited several different versions, one of which had reached the expat writers and dissidents Monica Lovinescu and Virgil Ierunca in Paris.
+Lovinescu would later broadcast the book in a series of episodes through Radio Free Europe.